María la del Barrio: Plot

 During their marriage, Luis Fernando suspects María and his brother Vladimir are lovers.
 When Vladimir visits the mansion to apologize for missing the wedding, Luis Fernando sees them embracing, leading to a misunderstanding and distancing himself from both.
 The De la Vega family temporarily moves to Spain, leaving María alone.
-She becomes pregnant and finds support from Lupe, the housekeeper.
+She discovers she is pregnant and finds support from Lupe, the housekeeper.
 During her pregnancy, she suffers from bipolar disorder and fever.
 Just before giving birth, Luis Fernando files for divorce, prompting María to leave the mansion.
 She gives birth to a son, Fernando, in a hospital and, mentally unbalanced, wanders the streets with him.
 She unintentionally gives the baby to a woman named Agripina.

 Luis Fernando finds María in a mental hospital and is told their son died.
 He adopts a baby girl named María de los Ángeles ("Tita"), Veronica's biological daughter.
 María searches for her lost son, leaving Tita with Luis Fernando daily.
 Meanwhile, Lupe hires her deceitful goddaughter Penélope to care for Tita.
 Penélope falls in love with Luis Fernando, and they become lovers.
 María discovers the affair, fires Penélope, and files for divorce.
 Luis Fernando apologizes, and María forgives him.

 Fifteen years later, Fernando (Nando), now a lottery vendor, tries to steal money from María's house to buy medicine for his mother, Agripina, who is hospitalized.
 He is caught by María and Luis Fernando.
 Despite Nando's explanation, Luis Fernando takes him to the police.
 María convinces her husband to let Nando go.
 Later, María visits the hospital, recognizes Agripina, and learns she doesn't remember her.
 Concerned for Nando, María offers him a job at her house.

 María supports her son Nando while hiding the truth about their relationship.
 Tita, now fifteen, mistakenly believes Nando is her mother's lover and tries to expose them.
 Penélope and her husband, José María "Papacito," who live in the same apartment as Nando, blackmail María by threatening to reveal Tita's adoption and the false affair unless they are paid.
 Finally, tired of Tita's misconceptions, María reveals to her that Nando is her lost son.

 After María reveals to Nando that he is her son, he moves in with the De la Vega family.
 Luis Fernando, unaware of Nando's true identity, believes María brought her lover into their home and attempts to kill him.
 As he fires his gun, María screams that Nando is their son, leading to a reconciliation with her husband and reuniting Nando with his father.
 Penélope and José María are subsequently arrested for their crimes.

 Soraya recovers from her accident and lives in Houston, Texas.
 She marries billionaire Oscar Montalbán, murders him, and inherits his wealth while caring for his disabled daughter, Alicia.
 Soraya returns to Mexico seeking revenge on María and the De la Vega family.
 She initially shows remorse to gain their trust, then seduces Nando, negatively influencing him and turning him against his parents.